HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

 This is accomplished by including a `suggestion` within a CDS Card that includes a `create` action for a Task resource.

-Note that this `suggestion` may be reside within the same Card that contains a `link` to launch the app immediately, giving the provider a choice of launching the app now or later.
+Note that this `suggestion` may reside within the same Card that contains a `link` to launch the app immediately, giving the provider a choice of launching the app now or later.

 The Task resource:
   - is based on either the [Task EHR Launch](https://hl7.org/fhir/smart-app-launch/StructureDefinition-task-ehr-launch.html) or [Task EHR Standalone](https://hl7.org/fhir/smart-app-launch/StructureDefinition-task-standalone-launch.html) profiles from the [SMART App Launch IG](https://hl7.org/fhir/smart-app-launch)